intrepidusgroup/xref_finder/README.md

 ===========
-xref_finder is a pair of tools that can be used for adding cross-references into an IDA Pro database that can't be identified using strictly static analysis, such as virtual calls (i.e. call eax).
-The idea was inspired by Portnoy's writeup on scripting the creation of xrefs using IDAPython (http://dvlabs.tippingpoint.com/blog/2012/02/23/adding-xrefs-via-idapy).
+xref_finder is a pair of tools that can be used for adding cross-references into an IDA Pro database that can't be identified using strictly static analysis, such as virtual calls (i.e. `call eax`).
+Using Pin to do the heavy lifting gives huge performance gains over a debugger.
+As a by-product of adding new cross-references, it's likely that IDA may auto-identify new functions as well.
+The idea was inspired byPortnoy's writeup on scripting the creation of xrefs using IDAPython (http://dvlabs.tippingpoint.com/blog/2012/02/23/adding-xrefs-via-idapy).

 The first, xref_finder, is a Pin tool, which must be compiled and executed